briandipalma/custom-elements-hack-day/README.md

 The browser handles the life cycle of Custom Elements.
 The developer no longer needs to keep track of addition or removal of a component from the DOM.
 The browser will deal with those issues for him and provide appropriate notifications.
 They also help cohesiveness as they are the obvious place to store all the view logic relevant to a component.

-How do I create them?
+How do I make them?
 ---------------------

-There isn't much to creating a Custom Element, firstly you must create a JavaScript object which can fulfill some, all or none of the Custom Elements API (the element definition) and then you must register that JavaScript object, along with the Custom Element name, with the browser (element registration) so it can create your element when it's asked to.
+Making a Custom Element is simple.
+Create a JavaScript object which can fulfill some, all or none of the Custom Elements API (the element definition).
+Then register the object with the browser (element registration), using your chosen element name.
+This allows the browser to create your element when it's asked to.

-The element definition is a small API, one point to note though is that the JavaScript object that is used for the Custom Element definition must extend a DOM class.
+The element definition is a small API.
+Note that the element definition must extend a DOM class.
-The element definition serves as the prototype of the custom element instantiation.
+The element definition serves as the `prototype` of the custom element instantiation.

 Here's an example of a Custom Element definition.